Australian Centre of Asia Pacific Art

 ACAPA offers research opportunities to scholars, curators and artists interested in topics relating to the art of the Asia Pacific region, including Australia.

-Individuals engaged in the Visiting Curator program can access information relating to works in the Queensland Art Gallery Collection and draw on the resources of the Gallery's Research Library.
+Individuals can access information relating to works in the Queensland Art Gallery Collection and draw on the resources of the Gallery's Research Library.

 Since 2002 ACAPA has supported a series of artists' visits and residencies linked specifically to the Gallery's Asian and Pacific projects.
 Artists have included Heman Chong, Lee Ming Wei, Tsuyoshi Ozawa and more.